 Stunning architecture, colorful characters and a funky culture that knows how to let the good times roll—those are just some of the reasons New Orleans is such a popular filming location for Hollywood studios.
 In 2014, a report on CBS News dubbed Louisiana the “movie capital of the world,” thanks largely to the television shows and feature films being shot in New Orleans.
+These locations are easily visited as you explore the city, but you can also do a deep dive on NOLA's TV and Film history with a tour from the New Orleans Movies and TV Tour.

 Here are just a few filming locations that you can see both on the small screen and during your New Orleans travels.